-Meet the next class of senators: A former football coach, ex-governor and a onetime congresswoman
+Meet the next class of senators: A former football coach, an ex-governor and a onetime congresswoman

 Cynthia M. Lummis (R-Wyo.)

 Lummis, 66, is heading back to Washington.
-She has spent decades in politics, as a former state treasurer and state legislator.
-She served as Wyoming’s lone congresswoman from 2009-2017 and was a founding member of the conservative House Freedom Caucus.
+She has spent decades in politics, as a state treasurer and state legislator.
+She served as Wyoming’s lone congresswoman from 2009 to 2017 and was a founding member of the conservative House Freedom Caucus.
 She will be the state’s first female senator.

 ---